 - Emotional distress

 Punitive damages are awarded in cases where the court finds that a defendant’s actions were particularly egregious or outrageous.
+This occurs most frequently in situations where the at-fault driver was operating their vehicle while under the influence of alcohol or drugs.
 The purpose of punitive damages is to make an example out of the defendant in an effort to deter people from committing similar acts in the future.
 Many states put a cap on the amount of punitive damages that may be awarded in a personal injury cause of action.
 In the State of Florida, an injured party can collect up to three times the amount of compensatory damages awarded or $500,000, whichever is greater.

 Florida Statute of Limitations for Bicycle Accidents

-The state of Florida has a four year statute of limitations for personal injury causes of action.
-This means that an injured person has four years from the date of the accident to file a claim in court.
-Florida has a two year statute of limitations for wrongful death causes of action.
+The state of Florida has a two year statute of limitations for personal injury causes of action.
+This means that an injured person has two years from the date of the accident to file a claim in court.
+Florida also has a two year statute of limitations for wrongful death causes of action.
 Thus, a victim’s family has two years from the date of the victim’s death to file a wrongful death claim.

 If you or someone you love has been injured in a bicycle accident, call a personal injury attorney right away.
 A skilled and experienced personal injury attorney can help guide you through the litigation process and get you back on your feet again.
-The Law Offices of Prosper Shaked takes pride in providing high quality legal services to victims and their families.
-Call the Law Offices of Prosper Shaked today at (305) 690-0244 to schedule a free and confidential consultation with a Miami bicycle accident attorney who can help.
+Prosper Shaked Accident Injury Attorneys PA takes pride in providing high quality legal services to victims and their families.
+Call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676 to schedule a free case evaluation with a Miami bicycle accident attorney who can help.